 Australia’s Dental Report Card

 Ever since we were young kids, we’ve been taught that brushing your teeth is one of the most important daily practices to ensure healthy teeth and gums.
-Unfortunately, a national oral report card by Australia’s Adult Oral Health Tracker* that was published in March 2018 uncovered some alarming statistics regarding the oral health of Australians adults.
+Unfortunately, a national oral report card by Australia’s Adult Oral Health Tracker* that was published in March 2018 uncovered some alarming statistics regarding the oral health of Australian adults.

 - The research showed that currently over 90% of Australians have experienced or are experiencing tooth decay in their permanent teeth.
 Tooth decay is the most common chronic disease in Australia which includes all oral and general health diseases.

 - The latest data reveals that over 25% of Australians are failing to seek treatment from their dentist and are living with untreated tooth decay which can lead to oral health complications such as cavities, gum disease and tooth loss.

 - Nearly 20% of adults aged over 15 have periodontal pockets greater than 4mm in width.
 These Periodontal pockets are deep spaces between your teeth and gums that contain plaque and oral bacteria.
 As these periodontal pockets develop, it can cause your gums to start pulling away and detach from your teeth irreversibly, leading to receding gums and potential tooth loss.
 If you have periodontal pockets, then you probably have gum disease (periodontitis).

 - Half of all Australian adults do not brush their teeth twice a day as recommended.
 Over a 24 hour period, the development of plaque and tooth decay can progress significantly.

 - Over 52% of Australian adults consume too much sugar, while the research shows 75% of children consume too much sugar.
 Excess sugar intake is a major risk factor for tooth decay and erosion.